A priori error analysis of linear and nonlinear periodic Schr{\"o}dinger equations with analytic potentials: Introduction

 The purpose of this paper is to investigate this case.
-While it has been known for a long time (see e.g. \cite{bernsteinNatureAnalytiqueSolutions1904,friedmanRegularitySolutionsNonLinear1958,petrovskiiAnalyticiteSolutionsSystemes1939} and references therein for historical insight or \cite{blattAnalyticitySolutionsNonlinear2020,hashimotoRemarkAnalyticitySolutions2006} for more recent developments) that the solutions to elliptic equations on $\R^d$ with real-analytic data have an analytic continuation in a complex neighborhood of $\R^d$, the size of this neighborhood is {\it a priori} unknown.
+While it has been known for a long time (see e.g. \cite{bernsteinNatureAnalytiqueSolutions1904,friedmanRegularitySolutionsNonLinear1958,morreyAnalyticitySolutionsAnalytic1958,morreyAnalyticitySolutionsAnalytic1958b,petrovskiiAnalyticiteSolutionsSystemes1939} and references therein for historical insight or \cite{blattAnalyticitySolutionsNonlinear2020,hashimotoRemarkAnalyticitySolutions2006} for more recent developments) that the solutions to elliptic equations on $\R^d$ with real-analytic data have an analytic continuation in a complex neighborhood of $\R^d$, the size of this neighborhood is {\it a priori} unknown.
 In the periodic case we are considering, the latter directly impact the decay rate of the Fourier coefficients of the solution, hence the convergence rate of the planewave discretization method.
 For pedagogical reasons, we will work most of the time with one dimensional linear or nonlinear Schr\"odinger equations, because (i) it is easier to visualize analytic or entire continuations of functions originally defined on the real space $\R^d$ when $d=1$, and (ii) exponential convergence rates of planewave discretization methods are easier to spot in 1D.
 However, most of our arguments extend to the multidimensional case.
-In \autoref{sec:analytic}, we introduce a hierarchy of spaces $(\Hc_A)_{A > 0}$ of complex-valued $2\pi$-periodic functions on the real line having analytic continuations to the strip $\R + i (-A,A)$.
+In Section~\ref{sec:analytic}, we introduce a hierarchy of spaces $(\Hc_A)_{A > 0}$ of complex-valued $2\pi$-periodic functions on the real line having analytic continuations to the strip $\R + \i (-A,A)$ of the complex plane.
 We then pick a real-valued function $V \in \Hc_B$ for some $B > 0$ and consider the one-dimensional Schr\"odinger operator $H=-\Delta + V$.
-A low \emph{vs} high-frequency decomposition of the periodic $L^2$ space allows to prove that for all $0 < A < B$, the solution $u$ to the linear equation $Hu=f$ lays in $\Hc_A$ whenever $f \in \Hc_A$ (see \autoref{sec:lin_pb}), and that the eigenfunctions of $H$ are in $\Hc_A$ (see \autoref{sec:lin_egval}).
-We rely on this result to prove in \autoref{sec:numeric} that the planewave discretization method converges exponentially in this case.
-We turn in \autoref{sec:nonlin} to the nonlinear setting, where we expose a counter example for which we show that such results are not true anymore.
-Finally, we consider in \autoref{sec:multi_d} the multidimensional case, which is an immediate extension, and its application to Kohn-Sham models.
+A low \emph{vs} high-frequency decomposition of the periodic $L^2$ space allows to prove that for all $0 < A < B$, the solution $u$ to the linear equation $Hu=f$ is in $\Hc_A$ whenever $f \in \Hc_A$ (see Section~\ref{sec:lin_pb}), and that the eigenfunctions of $H$ are in $\Hc_A$ (see Section~\ref{sec:lin_egval}).
+We rely on this result to prove in Section~\ref{sec:numeric} that the planewave discretization method converges exponentially fast in this case and we provide a numerical illustration of these results.
+We turn in Section~\ref{sec:nonlin} to the nonlinear setting, where we present two examples for which we show, using a combination of numerical and analytical tools, that the analyticity strip of the solution may be much smaller than the one of the data.
+Finally, we consider in the Appendix the multidimensional case, which is an immediate extension, and its application to Kohn--Sham models.